Staffing shortages, violence plague Oklahoma prisons - NewsBreak

 Staffing shortages, violence plague Oklahoma prisons

-Working as a prison guard in Oklahoma is becoming an ever more dangerous job as the state, with one of the highest incarceration rates in the United States , struggles with violence and understaffing at detention facilities.
+HOLDENVILLE, Okla. — (AP) — Working as a prison guard in Oklahoma is becoming an ever more dangerous job as the state, with one of the highest incarceration rates in the United States, struggles with violence and understaffing at detention facilities.
 Long hours, dangerous conditions and remote, rural locations have meant fewer guards and a system plagued with increased killings and violence.

 Three inmates were killed in separate incidents this year at the same private prison in rural, east-central Oklahoma where a correctional officer was fatally stabbed by an inmate over the summer, according to documents obtained by The Associated Press.